sourcebroker/deployer-extended/README.rst

 +++++++++++++++++++

 Check if the branch you want to deploy is different from the branch currently deployed on host.
-If you have information that the branch on the host is different than the branch you want to deploy then you can take decission to overwrite it or not.
+If you have information that the branch on the host is different than the branch you want to deploy then you can take decision to overwrite it or not.
 For this task to work you need also to run task `deploy:extend_log`_, which will store info about last deployed branch.

 deploy:check_branch_local
 +++++++++++++++++++

 Check if the branch you are currently checked out on your local is the same branch you want to deploy.
-The ``deploy.php`` files on both branches can be diffrent and that can influence the deploy process.
+The ``deploy.php`` files on both branches can be different and that can influence the deploy process.

 deploy:check_composer_install
 +++++++++++++++++++++++++++++